Hey, Happy Mothers’ Day!

-Go through a body weight squat, starting at one depth and then going a little bit deeper, and then going even a little bit deeper.
-Have your arms out front to counter balance.
-Really focus in on keeping your curve in the spine the same throughout the movement.
+Go through a bodyweight squat, starting at one depth and then going a little bit deeper, and then going even a little bit deeper.
+Have your arms out front to counterbalance.
+Really focus on keeping your curve in the spine the same throughout the movement.
 Work on bringing the hips as far down as you can to really loosen up those hips.

 Stand with your feet slightly more than hip-width apart and work on bringing those hips down as far as you can before your pelvis ends up tucking.
 Go through 10-20 repetitions in order to unlock those hips.
 Make sure you are not experiencing any pain in your knees as you squat.

 We also need to look at decompressing the spine.
 Throughout the day, from sitting, driving, and office work, pressure increases in that spine.
 Sitting places 40% more pressure on the lower back than standing.
 This pressure increases during exercise, especially if you work with weights.

 I call this exercise Raising The Roof.
 With your palms up, reach up and back.
 Really think about pulling your spine up, creating space between the vertebrae.

 Go as far as you can.
 The key thing to remember is that we are trying to get movement in the mid-back and low back.
 Try to be progressive in nature, reaching and arching back a little bit further each repetition.

 Just do the range of motion that you are able to do.
 Go to where you feel light resistance, hold for a second or two, return back.

 Those are two easy quick things that you can do in order to ease back pain when you are exercising.
 Unlock those hips and then decompress the spine.